squid-cache/squid-cache.github.io/docs/KnowledgeBase/Windows.md

 ## Compiling with Cygwin

-> :warning:
-    This section needs re-writing.
-Is has very little in compiling Squid and much about installation.

 In order to compile Squid, you need to have Cygwin fully installed.

 The usage of the Cygwin environment is very similar to other Unix/Linux environments, and -devel version of libraries must be installed.

-> :information_source:
-    Squid will by default, install into */usr/local/squid*.
-    If you wish to install somewhere else, see the *--prefix* option for configure

-Now, add a new Cygwin user - see the Cygwin user guide - and map it to SYSTEM, or create a new NT user, and a matching Cygwin user and they become the squid runas users.

-Read the squid FAQ on permissions if you are using CYGWIN=ntsec.

-Now, configure *cygrunsrv* to run Squid as a service as the chosen username.
-You may need to check permissions here.

 ## Compiling with MinGW